FERMENT - SOURDOUGH

 The bread baked here will be centered around the signature bread of the bakery, The Boule.
 Boules, for those of you who may not be familiar, are a large country bread with great crust and a moist irregular crumb.
 A European style sourdough if you will.
 Many loyal customers over time have found this bread to be their "go to" bread for multiple uses.
 (Read : Yes you can make sandwiches from a variety of country breads).
 I will likely elect to add other breads into production as time allows.

 Yes, I realize that a larger variety of breads, have been offered in the past here at The Denver Bread Company.
-Due to the extremely tight labor market, My focus has shifted to a much more selective variety and quantity of breads and will likely continue to do so.
+Due to the extremely tight labor market and lack of reliable help, My focus has shifted to a much more selective variety and quantity of breads and will likely continue to do so.
 My goal will remain, as it was from the start, to offer the best bread and baked goods that I'm able to produce with each bake.